Straggler Mitigation through Unequal Error Protection for Distributed Matrix Multiplication: System Model

 \section{System Model}

-We consider the scenario in Fig. \ref{systemmodel} in which a PS wishes to compute the matrix product $\Cv=\Av \Bv$ by distributed the row-times-column matrix multiplications among $W$ workers.
+We consider the scenario in Fig. \ref{systemmodel} in which a PS wishes to compute the matrix product $\Cv=\Av \Bv$ by distributing the row-times-column matrix multiplications among $W$ workers.
 Each worker receives a fat and a tall matrix, computes their product and returns it to the PS.
-We assume that communication is unlimited between each worker and PS, and vice versa.
+We assume that there is no communication cost between the workers and the PS, and vice versa.
 The time required for computation is a random variable.
-After having sent the computation to the workers, the PS produces an approximation $\Ch$ of the matrix $\Cv$.
+At a given time, the PS produces an approximation $\Chv$ of the matrix $\Cv$ by using the received sub-products from the workers.

-Let us detail the problem setting in more detail.
+Let us consider the problem setting in more detail.
 Consider the matrices $\Av$ and $\Bv$ with elements from a finite field $\mathbb{F}$, and with dimensions $N U \times M$ and $M \times P Q$, respectively.
-The aim of the PS is to produce an approximate expression for the matrix multiplication $\Cv=\Av \Bv$ as $\Chv$ as expressed by the loss\footnote{In the following, we only consider the case of a Frobenius norm: the case of a more general loss is not discussed here for brevity.} \ea{ \Lcal (\Cv,\Chv) = \|\Cv-\Chv\|_F^2. \tag{1} }
+The aim of the PS is to produce an approximate expression for the matrix multiplication $\Cv=\Av \Bv$ as $\Chv$ with respect to the loss\footnote{In the following, we only consider the case of a Frobenius norm: the case of a more general loss is not discussed here for brevity.} \ea{ \Lcal (\Cv,\Chv) = \|\Cv-\Chv\|_F^2. \tag{1} }

 To accomplish this, the PS divides the matrix products into sub-products and distributes them across a set of workers.
 Specifically, as in \cite{lee2017high}, we partition $\Av$/$\Bv$ into row/column sub-blocks $\Av_n$/$\Bv_p$ as